westerndigitalcorporation/zonedstorage.io/docs/linux/index.md

 # Linux Kernel Support

-This collection of articles describes Linux&reg; kernel features supporting zoned storage devices.
+This collection of articles describes Linux&reg; kernel core features supporting zoned storage devices.

 * [Support Overview](/docs/linux/overview): See an overview of Linux kernel and